Sexy Sexual Health With samantha bitty

 What if I need emergency contraception?

-Emergency contraception, or Plan B, is also available at the Student Medical Clinic.
-Plan B is available at health services for $20, by appointment with a physician.
-It is also available without a prescription, for a cost, at local pharmacies.
+Prescriptions are available by appointment with a physician.
+It is also available without a prescription at local pharmacies.

 Looking for more information?